Fast Algorithm for Fuel-Optimal Impulsive Control of Linear Systems with Time-Varying Cost: Introduction

 The second widely studied indirect optimization approach is based on reachable set theory.
-This approach was developed in the late 1960s with key contributions given by Barr \cite{Barr1969}, Gilbert \cite{Gilbert1971}, and Neustadt \cite{Neustadt1963}.
-In contrast to algorithms based on primer vector theory, Gilbert was able to develop an algorithm that provides monotonic global convergence for problems where the cost is expressed as a constant norm-like function of the control input \cite{Gilbert1971}.
-This degree of generality allows some inclusion of operational constraints (e.g. different engine efficiencies for a spacecraft) in the maneuver planning problem.
+This approach was developed in the late 1960s with key contributions given by Neustadt \cite{Neustadt1964}, Barr \cite{Barr1969}, and Gilbert \cite{Gilbert1971}.
+In contrast to algorithms based on primer vector theory, Gilbert developed an algorithm that provides global convergence for problems where the cost is expressed as a constant norm-like function of the control input \cite{Gilbert1971}.
+Additionally, this algorithm is posed in a way that can be adapted to more challenging problems provided that the reachable set exhibits certain properties.
 However, for some unknown reason extensions of this approach have not been studied in recent literature.

-A common limitation of all of these methods is that the cost of a specified control input is not allowed to vary over time.
+A common limitation of all of these algorithms is that the cost of a specified control input is not allowed to vary over time.
 An algorithm that provides optimal solutions without this constraint could be applied to problems with complex, time-varying behaviors such a spacecraft with multiple attitude modes.